 I can’t even tell you everything this program has done for me.
 Not to mention what it has done for some of the other women in my life.
 My mom who is turning 65 next month used to go to the gym and only walk on the treadmill because she thought running would be bad for her joints.
 Now she’s doing burpees, lifting weights, running sprints and lifting 20 pound bags of dog food at the grocery store like it’s nothing.
 I am so impressed with her determination and hard work.

-I have never felt more supported or encouraged in my entire life than I have in the last year with these women.
+I have never felt more supported or encouraged in my entire life than I have since workout out with these women.
 This is the greatest group I have ever been a part of and I am so thankful for everything they’ve given me.
 I cannot WAIT to open my own Kaia and bring the same love and support to other women.
 I will not let my insecurities get in the way of what I want to do.
 It may take me a while to be comfortable coaching, but that’s ok.
 I know I don’t have to be an expert right away, but I also know I’ll get there.
 And I know it will be great.

 “Kaia F.I.T.’s mission is to create strong bodies and powerful minds.
 Working together to get fit, feel great and know that we Kan accomplish anything.”